RohitNarayananM/Lord-of-sqli/bugbear.md

 ?>
 ```

 Here we have to get the admins password but there are so many filtered words.
-So we have to use `REGEXP` in mysql to find patterns in the passeord and get the password using bind injection.
+So we have to use `REGEXP` in mysql to find patterns in the password and get the password using bind injection.
 We also have to use `||` instead of `or` and `/**/` instead of whitespace.

 I made a script to do that